Skip to main content

 • --map: Map sequence distribution across a collection of alignments.
 Only available for the segul sequence id.

-• -h or --help: To display help information.
+• -h or --help: Display help information.

 • -V or --version: To display the app version information.